situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/drawroute/README.md

 After obtaining the basic information, you can request a route between two of the retrieved `POI`s to the `DirectionsManager`.
 The route will be received on the `onSuccess` callback of the `DirectionsManager`.
 At this point, you will be able to draw a Google Maps polyline to represent the route.

-You can see how to do this in `DrawRouteActivity.java`
+You can see how to do this in `DrawRouteActivity`